NoahBres/LearnRoadRunner/docs/tool/rrpathvisualizer.md

    - If so, go to the File > Project Structure
    - Find the "Project SDK" setting.
 Select the latest JDK version installed.
 Intellij should come bundled with JDK 14
 4. To make your paths, open the `TrajectoryGen.kt` file
-5. Keep in mind that this file is written
-6. Find `builder1`.
+5. Find `builder1`.
 That is the example `TrajectoryBuilder` provided
-7. Just use the builder as you would normally
+6. Just use the builder as you would normally
-8. You can add more trajectories by calling `list.add(trajectory)`
+7. You can add more trajectories by calling `list.add(trajectory)`